 Guano freshly deposited by both Pygoscelis penguins had predominant community members including Actinobacteria, Bacteroidetes, Firmicutes, Fusobacteria, Proteobacteria and Tenericutes.
-This is similar to the bacterial phyla composition in previously reported penguin faecal samples (Banks et al. 2009; Dewar et al. 2014).
-Besides rookery soils, freshly deposited penguin guano also showed significant differences in bacterial community taxonomic composition from those of stomach regurgitates (Jaccard index= 14% and 26%, in Adélie and chinstrap penguins, respectively) and cloacal swabs (22% and 28%, respectively).
+This is similar to the bacterial phyla composition in previously reported penguin faecal samples (Banks et al. 2009; Dewar et al. 2013, 2014).
+Besides rookery soils, freshly deposited penguin guano also showed significant differences in bacterial community composition from those of stomach regurgitates (Jaccard similarity = 14 and 26% in Adélie and Chinstrap Penguins, respectively) and cloacal swabs (22 and 28%, respectively).
 No significant correlations in the dominant and co-occurring community assemblages were observed between deposited guano and stomach regurgitates or cloacal swabs.
-Our data suggest that, in penguins in particular, deposited guano does not provide a suitable proxy for the study of the gut microbiota.
-Similar findings have previously been reported in a study of humans (Durbán et al. 2011), where it was suggested that faecal microbiota are not closely representative of gut microbiota.
+In a recent study, chicken faecal and caecal microbiota were reported to be qualitatively similar but quantitatively different (Stanley et al. 2015).
+Although, previously, faecal samples have been widely used as an indicator for the microbial study of the gastrointestinal tract of mammals, our data suggest that, in penguins in particular, deposited guano does not provide a suitable proxy for the study of the stomach microbiota.
+Similar findings have previously been reported in studies of other bird species (Wilkinson et al. 2016) and of humans (Durbán et al. 2011), where it was suggested that faecal microbiota are not closely representative of gut microbiota.

 While data generated using MiSeq do not provide a robust quantitative assessment of community composition at specific level (Hirsch et al. 2010), clear shifts in the assemblages of co-occurring bacteria were observed across the sample types.
-For instance, in both Adélie and chinstrap penguins, the co-occurring OTUs that were assigned to Clostridium and Mycoplasma decreased in proportional representation from stomach regurgitates to cloacal swabs/guano and rookery soils.
+For instance, in both Adélie and Chinstrap Penguins, the co-occurring OTUs that were assigned to Clostridium and Mycoplasma decreased in proportional representation from stomach regurgitates to cloacal swabs/guano and rookery soils.
 These bacteria are commonly found in homeothermic animal hosts, such as birds and mammals (Craven et al. 2001; Elfaki et al. 2002; Aldape et al. 2006).
-Penguin stomachs are warm (38°C) (Thouzeau et al. 2003) while, at Signy Island, daily soil temperatures measured across a number of locations ranged between -8°C and 20°C throughout the year (Davey et al. 1992).
+Penguin stomachs are warm (38°C) (Thouzeau et al. 2003) while, at Signy Island, daily soil temperatures measured across a number of locations ranged between -8 and 20°C throughout the year (Davey et al. 1992).
 Previously, Zdanowski et al. (2005) proposed that temperature is the most important physical factor influencing bacterial transformations during penguin guano decomposition.
 Factors such as the changes of temperature between the sampled environments might underlie the decrease in co-occurring bacteria across the three other sample types, and limit the establishment of stomach-specific bacteria in the surrounding soils.

-In our study, sample-specific bacterial communities accounted for 62% and 64% of the overall identified community members in Adélie and chinstrap penguins, respectively.
+In our study, sample-specific bacterial communities accounted for 62 and 64% of the overall identified community members in Adélie and Chinstrap Penguins, respectively.
 Previously, in a comparative analysis of termite guts and the associated surrounding soils, Manjula et al. (2016) suggested that such differences in microbial community composition and structure may be due to the roles of different microbes in each environment.
 The potential functions of distinct bacterial groups identified in penguin guts (Soucek and Mushin 1970; Barbosa and Palacios 2009; Dewar et al. 2013), deposited guano (Banks et al. 2009; Dewar et al. 2014) and rookery soils (Chong et al. 2009; Kim et al. 2012; Bottos et al. 2014; Rampelotto et al. 2014) have been inferred previously.
 In the current study, the main functions of these sample-specific bacteria remain unknown, as the sequencing approach used does not provide reliable species-level information.
 Further research is required to isolate these sample-specific bacteria for functional gene studies in order to understand their roles in the environment.

 Conclusions: